urbste/MultiCol-SLAM/README.md

 # MultiCol-SLAM
-This repository contains a multi-fisheye camera SLAM.
-The underlying SLAM system based on ORB-SLAM.
+This repository contains a multi-fisheye camera SLAM system based on ORB-SLAM.